-One of my most popular, quilt tutorials: an easy, fast, beginner-friendly Fast Four Patch Quilt.
-Perfect for a scrappy look and showing-off cute fabric.
-It’s a great project for new quilters.
+This quick and easy quilt is one of my most popular quilt tutorials of all time: a fast, beginner-friendly Fast Four Patch Quilt.
+This simple patchwork quilt is perfect for a scrappy look and showing-off a fun feature print fabric.
+It’s also a great project for a beginning quilter.

 Four Patch Quilt Tutorial:

-If you would prefer a printable PDF version of this pattern you can find one here.
+If you would like a printable version of this Crib-size pattern you can find the PDF Pattern here.

 Finished four patch quilt: 40″ x 56″